-- Adventure sports expertise, or substantial experience and aspiration to become an expert in one of Kroka’s adventure sports (such as whitewater paddling, rock climbing, caving, mountaineering, back-country skiing, biking, cycling, or another adventure sport with similar set of skills.)
+- Adventure sports expertise in one of Kroka’s adventure sports (such as whitewater paddling, rock climbing, caving, mountaineering, back-country skiing, mountain biking, surfing, or another adventure sport with similar set of skills.)

 - Commitment to personal fitness: Working at Kroka is physically demanding and requires a high level of fitness and excellent work ethic.
 You will be expected to wake early for shared work on the farm and participate joyously in the strenuous work of living close to the Earth.
 You will cook meals over the fire, lift canoes, set climbs on mountainsides and navigate challenging overland routes.

 - Commitment to ecologically conscious living and simplified personal needs.
 Experience living and working in community.

 - Professional certifications and education College degree and/or equivalent life experience, and Wilderness First Responder (WFR) Certification.